mohammed-bageri/nest-react-typesafe-monorepo/README.md

 4. TS-Rest (contract based rest api alternative to tRPC with file support)
 5. zod & zod-prisma-types generator to ensure types safety while in prisma, client, and server
 6. TanStack router & query for file based routing of react app and to easily manage all of the api request
+7. TailwindCSS for styling
-7. NX to easily manage the monorepo (definitely better than turborepo)
+8. NX to easily manage the monorepo (definitely better than turborepo)